 The road-trip through the National Parks of Banff, Yoho, and Jasper!
 They simply are breathtaking.
 Wild Canadian nature as far as the eye can see!
 If you’re lucky, you’ll see Grizzly bears, black bears, mountain lions, wapitis, elks and of course the snow-covered Rocky Mountains.

 Banff National Park – The Basics

 Calgary International Airport (YYC) is closest to Banff (144 km/89 miles).
 We went there with Air Canada, departing from Montreal.
-I rented a car from AVIS Car Rentals and our road trip began.
-I recommend you to stay at least 3 days as there is so much to see!
-Getting around by car is an easy, tranquil and comfortable way to explore the scenery as a wheelchair user.
-Please note that you need to have a National Park Discovery Pass in order to access the parks.
+I rented a car from AVIS Car Rentals, and our road trip began.
+I recommend you to stay at least three days as there is so much to see!
+Getting around by car is a smooth, tranquil and comfortable way to explore the scenery as a wheelchair user.
+Please note that you need to have a National Park Discovery Pass to access the parks.
 You can order one on the official website (the regular price is about 10 CAD per person/day).

 List of attractions with great wheelchair accessibility:

-- Banff Gondola (completely accessible & discount for accompanying person)
+- Banff Gondola (entirely accessible & discount for accompanying person)

 - Vermillion Lakes Drive (accessible viewpoints)

 - Fenland Trail near Vermillion Lakes (easy stroll)

 - Tunnel Mountain (accessible viewpoint)